golioth/golioth-zephyr-sdk/samples/lightdb_stream/README.rst

 ===================================

-Device sends temperature measurements every 5s and updates ``/temp`` resource in Light DB stream.
+Device sends temperature measurements every 5s and updates ``/temp`` resource in LightDB stream.
 Current value can be fetched using following command:

 .. code-block:: console